 What you can do

-Due to these risks, your doctor won’t recommend taking Lybalvi if you’re an older adult with psychosis due to dementia.
+Due to these risks, your doctor won’t prescribe Lybalvi for use in older adults with psychosis due to dementia.
 They may recommend a different treatment option for your condition.

 Changes in blood pressure

 Some people may experience changes in blood pressure from taking Lybalvi.
-Specifically, this medication may cause orthostatic hypotension (low blood pressure when you change positions).
+Specifically, this medication may cause orthostatic hypotension (low blood pressure when you stand up).
 This was not one of the most common side effects in clinical trials of Lybalvi.

 Symptoms of orthostatic hypotension can include dizziness, blurry vision, fainting, or confusion.
 It may also cause lightheadedness or fainting when you get up too quickly from a sitting or lying position.